runjtu/lovemcm/README.md

 3. **War for Talent (2022)** - Analyzes the global competition for skilled talent, earning a ticket to participate in the 2022 MCM.
 4. **Ethylene (2021)** - A detailed study on ethylene production processes, narrowly missing a recommendation for the national competition.
 5. **Seg Brain (China Graduate Competition)** - This paper, which delves into brain segmentation techniques, was awarded a National Third Prize in the China Graduate Mathematical Modeling Competition.
+5. **pcnn core loss (China Graduate Competition)** - This paper involves predicting core loss using a physical constrained neural network, winning a National Third Prize in the China Graduate Mathematical Modeling Competition.
+6. **FIV measure** - This paper is just a course work about measuring flow induced vibration, yet we pay so much attention to it.

 ## My Collaborators